Pekka Haavisto: Personal life

 After completing the matriculation examination of the upper secondary school, Haavisto began studying social sciences at the University of Helsinki.
 He dropped the studies after a year and did not complete the degree.
 As a young man he chose civil service over military service in the Defence Forces.

 Haavisto is openly gay.
-Although his homosexuality was an open secret during the 1990s, his sexual orientation wasn't public until 2002, when he entered in a registered partnership with Antonio Flores, an Ecuadorian man born in Esmeraldas in 1978.
+Although his homosexuality was an open secret during the 1990s, his sexual orientation wasn't public until 2002, when he entered in a registered partnership with Nexar Antonio Flores, an Ecuadorian man born in Esmeraldas in 1978.
 They have been together since 1997 when they met in a Bogotá night club.

 According to the ranking of the Finnish Ulkopolitiikka magazine in 2009, Haavisto was internationally the 5th most influential person in Finland.